zedlovegenshin/zzz/docs/projects/cn0577/index.rst

 The :adi:`CN0577` provides an analog front-end and an FMC digital interface for :adi:`LTC2387-18`, its core.
-It is a low noise, high speed successive approximation register (SAR) ADC with a resolution of 18 bits and sampling rate up to 15MSPS.
+It is a low noise, high speed successive approximation register (SAR) ADC with a resolution of 18 bits and sampling rate up to 15 MSPS.

 :adi:`CN0577` includes an on-board reference oscillator and a retiming circuit to minimize signal-to-noise ratio (SNR) degradation due to the